Solicitors: PII renewed? What next?

 Notify material information

 All principals and employees should understand exactly what they need to do if they receive a communication from a client that suggests that a notification needs to be made to insurers.
-Ensure everyone understands the importance of notifying issues as they arise.
-This should be supported by firm-wide communication periodically throughout the year, requesting confirmation that there are no matters to notify.
+Ensure everyone understands the importance of notifying issues as and when they arise.
+This should be supported by firm-wide communications periodically throughout the year, requesting confirmation that there are no matters to notify.
 It is preferable for this exercise to be undertaken at regular intervals, as opposed to it being an annual event as you fill in your proposal form for renewal.
-This avoids the complications that can arise if there is a last minute influx of notifications when renewal terms are being negotiated.
+This avoids the complications that can arise if there is a last-minute influx of notifications when renewal terms are being negotiated.

-Even more importantly, you owe a duty of disclosure to your insurer(s), which includes your duty to make a fair presentation of your risk.
+Even more importantly, you owe a legal duty of disclosure to your insurer(s), which includes your duty to make a fair presentation of your risk (Section 3 of the Insurance Act 2015).
 This duty runs throughout the course of the policy year.

 Beware incurring contractual obligations that impact your PII